micmejia/bible-dump/NKJV/Ephesians/Eph 4.md

 "Be angry, and do not sin": do not let the sun go down on your wrath,

 ###### 27
-nor give [^g]place to the devil.
+nor give place to the devil.

 ###### 28
 Let him who stole steal no longer, but rather let him labor, working with _his_ hands what is good, that he may have something to give him who has need.

 ###### 29
-Let no corrupt word proceed out of your mouth, but what is good for necessary [^h]edification, that it may impart grace to the hearers.
+Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.

 ###### 30
 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.

 ###### 31
-Let all bitterness, wrath, anger, [^i]clamor, and evil speaking be put away from you, with all malice.
+Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.

 ###### 32
 And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you.